nabilridhwan/Troof/README.md

     -   web # Frontend web (Next.js)
 -   packages
     -   api # API utils (Axios)
+    -  config # Shared config of tailwind, postcss, prettier and many more.
     -   database # Database utils (Prisma)
+    -   gifpicker # Gif picker component (React, powered by Tenor)
     -   helpers # Helper functions used both in backend and frontend
-    -  prettier-config # Shared Prettier config
     -   responses # Response utils (Express.js)
     -   socket # Socket utils types (Socket.io) and events that are used in both backend and frontend
     -   truth-or-dare # Separate package for data cleansing truth and dares